WPChill/download-monitor/readme.txt

 = 1.8.0: TBA =
 * Feature: It's now possible to display downloads with the downloads shortcode that are in all given categories (AND instead of OR) by using + (plus_ instead of , (comma).
+* Feature: Display nginx rules if server is running nginx.
 * Tweak: Run thumbnail compatibility method later to allowed themes to register first.
 * Tweak: Prefixed admin CSS classes to prevent plugin conflicts.
 * Tweak: Fix checking shortcodes for empty version strings, props [Matt Mower](https://github.com/mdmower).